 If you are the administrator or executor of the estate, one of the basic responsibilities associated with settling the estate is filing and paying any income tax returns, including a final 1040 for the deceased on the individual income tax during the final year of his life, as well as a form 1041 for any income (i.e., interest or dividends) earned by the estate itself while it is being administered.

+So what do you do if you have come across an estate that has undisclosed foreign accounts or assets that were never declared?
 The bad news is that the IRS is penalizing estates harshly.
 The good news is that you can take active steps to avoid the wrath of the IRS.

 Estates with Undeclared Assets

 The Office of Chief Counsel of the IRS has ruled that an estate directly assumes the responsibilities of the decedent, including any filing and paying requirements.
 One specific ruling was a case of unfiled Form 3250, in which any penalties for not filing had to be paid out of the estate.